What Impact Does Tax Policy Have on Markets?

 - Tax policies, especially corporate tax rates, directly affect a company’s post-tax earnings.

-- Reduced tax liabilities can lead to increased investment, driving stock prices up, potentially boosting dividends, and enhancing company valuations.
+- Reduced tax liabilities can lead to increased investment, potentially higher dividends, retain more earnings, and enhance company valuations.

 - Higher taxes can limit a company’s growth potential and attractiveness to investors.